uavster/mavwork/README.md

 WHAT IS MAVWORK?
 ================
 MAVwork is a framework for visual control of Micro Aerial Vehicles (MAV).
 It defines a C++ API from which your application can interact with multiple drones of different types in a common way.
-Currently, MAVwork supports the following drones:
+Currently, MAVwork runs on Linux and it supports the following drones:

 - AR.Drone by Parrot (http://ardrone2.parrot.com) (Not yet tested with AR.Drone 2.0).
 Sample video: http://vimeo.com/61373127
 - Pelican by Ascending Technologies (http://www.asctec.de).
 Sample video: http://vimeo.com/61370169